princelailan/COVID-19_Global_Data_Tracker_JHU/README.md

 Future Improvements

-Incorporate vaccination data from another source (e.g., Our World in Data).
+Integrate vaccination data from sources like Our World in Data to analyze immunization trends.
-Build an interactive dashboard using Streamlit or Dash.
+Develop an interactive dashboard using Streamlit or Dash for user-driven exploration.
-Analyze the impact of specific policies (e.g., lockdowns) on case trends.
+Investigate the impact of specific policies (e.g., lockdowns, travel bans) on case trends.

 References